clojure-emacs/clojure-mode/README.md

 [Clojure for the Brave and the True](http://www.braveclojure.com/basic-emacs/).
 Keep in mind, however, that they might be out-of-date.

+## Caveats

+### General Issues

+`clojure-mode` derives a lot of functionality directly from `lisp-mode` (an Emacs major mode for Common Lisp), which simplified the initial implementation, but also made it harder to implement certain functionality.
+Down the road it'd be nice to fully decouple `clojure-mode` from `lisp-mode`.

+See [this ticket](https://github.com/clojure-emacs/clojure-mode/issues/270) for a bit more details.

+### Indentation Performance

+`clojure-mode`'s indentation engine is a bit slow.
+You can speed things up significantly by disabling `clojure-use-backtracking-indent`, but this will break the indentation of complex forms like `deftype`, `defprotocol`, `reify`, `letfn`, etc.

+We should look into ways to optimize the performance of the backtracking indentation logic.
+See [this ticket](https://github.com/clojure-emacs/clojure-mode/issues/606) for more details.

+### Font-locking Implementation

+As mentioned [above](https://github.com/clojure-emacs/clojure-mode#font-locking), the font-locking is implemented in terms of regular expressions with makes it both slow and inaccurate.

 ## Changelog

 An extensive changelog is available [here](CHANGELOG.md).